thiagobien/ACL/workshop/07_Performance_as_a_Self_Service/04_Define_Performance_Pipeline/README.md

         ]
       ]
     )
-    {
-    // trigger JMeter test
-    }
     ```
 Consequently, the pipeline pushes a *Custom Info Event* for *Performance Signature Validation* including exact timeframe shown in the screenshot below.
 Besides, the execution of the load test is recorded based on the *recordDynatraceSession* function.
 ![performance_signature_event](../assets/performance_signature_event.png)

-## Step 2: Trigger JMeter Test by a separate Function
+## Step 3: Review step - Trigger JMeter Test by a separate Function
+1. Open the file `Jenkinsfile.performance`.
-1. Replace the comment **// trigger JMeter test** with the following snippet:
+1. In this file, examine the following snippet.
     ```
     container('jmeter') {
       script {